How does this company make money?

 What does this company depend on?

-The company depends on BNSF Railway trackage rights for Chicago access, a Ferromex partnership for cross-border Mexico traffic, terminal leases at Los Angeles/Long Beach ports, Powder River Basin coal loading facilities, and a Class 1 locomotive fleet manufactured by GE Transportation and Wabtec.
+The company relies on BNSF Railway trackage rights to reach Chicago, a partnership with Ferromex for cross-border traffic into Mexico, leases at Los Angeles/Long Beach port terminals to receive containers, coal loading facilities at the Powder River Basin, and locomotives built by GE Transportation and Wabtec to move everything.

 Who depends on this company?